bchen-yyc/DAND-diamonds/readme.md

 ## Diamond Dataset

 It is a dataset regarding the prices and attributes of approximately 54,000 round-cut diamonds.
+All the data is stored in the `diamonds.csv` file.
 In this project, I went through the steps of an explanatory data visualization, systematically starting from univariate visualizations, moving through bivariate visualizations, and finally multivariate visualizations.
 Here is a list of all the attributes

 - price: Price in dollars.
 Data was collected in 2008.